-Rule 156 Committee consideration of plenary amendments
+Rule 162 Committee consideration of plenary amendments

-When over fifty amendments have been tabled to a report for consideration in Parliament, the President may, after consulting its chairman, request the committee responsible to meet to consider the amendments.
-Any amendment not receiving favourable votes at this stage from at least one-tenth of the members of the committee shall not be put to the vote in Parliament.
+When more than fifty amendments and requests for a split or separate vote have been tabled to a report for consideration in Parliament, the President may, after consulting its chair, request the committee responsible to meet to consider those amendments or requests.
+Any amendment or request for a split or separate vote not receiving favourable votes at this stage from at least one-tenth of the members of the committee shall not be put to the vote in Parliament.

-Rule 157 Split voting
+Rule 163 Split voting

-- 1. Where the text to be put to the vote contains two or more provisions or references to two or more points or lends itself to division into two or more parts each with a distinct logical meaning and normative value, a split vote may be requested by a political group or at least forty Members. - 2.
+- 1. Where the text to be put to the vote contains two or more provisions or references to two or more points or lends itself to division into two or more parts having a distinct meaning and/or normative value, a split vote may be requested by a political group or at least forty Members. - 2.
 The request shall be made the evening before the vote, unless the President sets a different deadline.
 The President shall decide on the request.

-Rule 158 Right to vote
+Rule 164 Right to vote